Breaking in through walls, bombing hallways, demolishing buildings – the definition of a fun-packed game is an architect’s worst nightmare!

 The key difference here is that instead of establishing new buildings, you get to explore every corner of an antique mansion.
 The icing on the cake is that it helps comprehend the impact of a small room and how it can move a person’s emotions.

 Electronic Arts has always managed to stay one step ahead of its competition, whenever it comes to gaming experience that sweeps the players off their feet.
 That said, the 2008 best-selling game Mirror Edge Catalyst allows you to test your parkour skills without breaking a few bones.

 - First-Person Action - Get up close with your...

 - Explore the City of Glass - Roam the beautiful,...

 And when we speak of parkour, we automatically envision tall skyscrapers, buildings, and whatnot.
 This open-world game lets you explore a dystopian cityscape enriched with brilliant modern architecture.
 However, the fun part here is that you have to master your skills to unlock new levels, and with more original levels come even more complex building designs.

-How about a game that revolves around building an efficient metro network in some of the most popular towns?
+How about a game that revolves around building an efficient metro network in some of the most popular towns, a town-building game?
 If that sounds intriguing, you’re going to love the Colossal Order game “Cities in Motion”.

 Frankly, we rarely come across similar business simulation games that revolve around establishing infrastructure for a city’s development.
 But it gets even better – you can also explore its sequels to have a taste of London and Tokyo.